barumau/pandunia/eng/pandunia-eng.md

 ## D

-da - give
+da - he or she or it
-• reda - return (give back)
+damen - they
-databi - generous (open-handed)
+damen su - their
-daxe - gift
+damimen - we (exlusive we)
-daxeceke - gift certificate (gift card)
+da su - his or her
 dai - big (great, large)
 dai anjil ja - ambassador
 dai anjilkan - embassy